tsgates/arch-wiki-markdown/wiki/Pacman_Tips.md

 Dependencies are alphabetically sorted and doubles are removed.
 Note that you can use pacman -Qi to improve response time a little.
-But you won't be able to query as many packages.
+But you will not be able to query as many packages.
 Unfound packages are simply skipped (hence the 2>/dev/null).
 You can get dependencies of AUR packages as well if you use yaourt -Si, but it will slow down the queries.